-As a church school, we feel that collective worship is at the heart of the school day and it is something that every child of all faiths and none are encouraged to engage with.
+As a church school, collective worship is at the heart of the school day and it is something that every child of all faiths and none are encouraged to engage with.
 It gives a stilling and reflective space in the busy school day to reflect on ourselves, others, the world and beyond.
 The more we have evolved collective worship at CCJ, the more we have seen the children want to take ownership of worship.
 To help with this, we have nominated 'worship leaders' in every class.
-The meet with Mrs Osborne to offer feedback and ideas about how the school could do more as a Christian school, on the songs and activities they have enjoyed and on what has gone well/could be better.
+They meet with Mrs Addison to offer feedback and ideas about how the school could do more as a Christian school, on the songs and activities they have enjoyed and on what has gone well/could be better.

 The worship leaders also take it in turns to help with the collective worships.
 This will include saying the greeting and closing statements, reading the prayer, acting out bible stories, reading, selecting songs and evaluating the worship.
 Furthermore, in class, they help their teacher to set up for the weekly class worship and will often speak with the class about ideas and feedback.